w3f/Grants-Program/applications/hazelword.md

 * What need(s) does your project meet?

 Our early thoughts were based on Vitalik Buterin article “UNI should become an oracle token” (https://gov.uniswap.org/t/uni-should- become-an-oracle-token/11988), this article has a big idea of our project
+If the quotation of the bidder deviates greatly from the true price of the market, it will give the verifier an opportunity for arbitrage.
+When the validator takes advantage of the deviation between the bidder and the real price for arbitrage, it will make the bidder lose money.
+Everyone wants to take advantage of others, but is unwilling to take advantage of others.
+Through such an arbitrage penalty mechanism, miners participating in the quotation can be encouraged to quote at the correct price in the market, so as to realize the delivery of truly effective price information to the quotation system.
 | Number | Deliverable | Specification | Data Verification Time|
 | -----: | ----------- | ------------- | --------------------- |
 |ChainLink |Off-chain centralized submission, on-chain aggregation|YES|Post, after the data becomes effective|